GoogleChrome/developer.chrome.com/site/en/blog/referrer-policy-new-chrome-default/index.md

 <div class="clearfix"></div>

 {% Aside %}
-Note: this step to help reduce silent cross-site user tracking is part of a larger initiative: the Privacy Sandbox.
+This step to help reduce silent cross-site user tracking is part of a larger initiative: the Privacy Sandbox.
 Check [Digging into the Privacy Sandbox](https://web.dev/digging-into-the-privacy-sandbox/) for more details.
 {% endAside %}